magepal/magento2-google-tag-manager/README.md

 ### Why use our Google Tag Manager extension?
+Adding Google Tag Manager code snippet to the header section of your Magento store may seem like the ideal and most efficient way to add GTM to your site.
+But this will not be sufficient and limit your ability to take full advantage of GTM when integrating third-parties tracking codes that require data from your Magento stores, such as product name, price, items added to cart, order items, total, shipping amount or any other data.
+Our extension provides hundreds of data elements and events to accomplish any integration and provides the building block to make your next integration a success.
+With a few lines of code, you can quickly extend our extension to accomplish your most challenging integration.
 Google Tag Manager is only as powerful as the data layer powering it.
-Adding Google Tag Manager code snippet to the header section of your Magento store may seems like the ideal quick and easy way to add GTM.
-But this will not be sufficient when integrating any third-parties tracking codes that require site specific data from Magento, such as page type, product name, product price, order items, order id or any other data.
-Our extension provide all the necessary data elements to accomplish any integration with in 2 minutes and if the data is not available then you can quickly extending our extension with a few lines of code.
 Learn more about [customizing Google Tag Manger](https://www.magepal.com/help/docs/google-tag-manager-for-magento/#api).

 ### Google Analytics Enhanced E-commerce